pax 3 review

 Is PAX 3 worth it?

-It’s expensive but it’s lasted me 4 years now without issue so yes, I believe it’s worth the price.
+It’s expensive, but it’s lasted me 6 years without issue, so I believe it’s worth the price.

 How much does PAX 3 cost?